-The final two cases are when $K_1/\varphi(\mathbf{x}1) = K_2/e^{\delta}\varphi(\mathbf{x}2)$ or $K_1/\varphi(\mathbf{x}1) = K_2/e^{\delta}\varphi(\mathbf{x}2)$ .
+The final two cases are when $K_1/\varphi(\mathbf{x}1) = K_2 e^{-\delta}/\varphi(\mathbf{x}2)$ or $K_1/\varphi(\mathbf{x}1) = K_2 e^{-\delta}/\varphi(\mathbf{x}2)$.
 In these cases, the equilibrium is unique and individuals switch simultaneously.
-Since $K_1$ and $K_2$ are continuous random variables, these regions occur with probability zero and we therefore skip a detailed analysis.
+Since K_1 and K_2 are continuous random variables, these regions occur with probability zero and we therefore skip a detailed analysis.
 Regions 1 and 3 also deliver a unique equilibrium.
 In region 2, a simultaneous switch at any t in $[\underline{T}, \overline{T}]$ would be an equilibrium.
-This interval will be degenerate if $\delta$ is equal to zero.
+This interval will be degenerate if δ is equal to zero.
 It is also important to note that region 2 can be distinguished from regions 1 and 3 by the econometrician, since this will be used in the identification of the model.

 We end this section with a brief discussion on the multiple equilibria encountered in region 2.
 In our approach, we are agnostic as to which of these equilibria is selected.
 Some of the solutions in that region may be singled out by different selection criteria nevertheless.
 The Nash solution concept we use is equivalent to that of an open-loop equilibrium (as discussed, for example, in Fudenberg and Tirole (1991), Section 4.7): one in which individuals condition their strategies on calendar time only and hence commit to this plan of action at the beginning of the game.
-If individuals can react to events as time unfolds, a closed-loop solution concept that here would be equivalent to subgame perfection would single out the earliest of the Nash equilibria, in which individuals switch at $\underline{T}$ .
-Intuitively, an optimal strategy in region 2 contingent on the game history would prescribe switching simultaneously at any time between $\underline{T}$ and $\overline{T}$ .
+If individuals can react to events as time unfolds, a closedloop solution concept that here would be equivalent to subgame perfection would single out the earliest of the Nash equilibria, in which individuals switch at T. Intuitively, an optimal strategy in region 2 contingent on the game history would prescribe switching simultaneously at any time between T and \overline{T} .
 Faced with an opponent carrying such a (closed-loop) strategy, an individual might as well switch as soon as possible to maximize his or her own utility flow.
 This outcome also corresponds to the Pareto-dominant equilibrium.
-Under this information structure, the equilibria displayed in our analysis would still be Nash, but not necessarily subgame-perfect.
+In this case, the equilibria displayed in our analysis would still be Nash, but not necessarily subgameperfect.
 In selecting one of the multiple equilibria that may arise, the early equilibrium is nevertheless a compelling equilibrium and we give it special consideration in the simulation exercises performed later in the paper.

-Other selection mechanisms may nonetheless point to later equilibria among the many Nash solutions available.
-The switching decision is irreversible.
-Players need to know when to act and do so in a coordinated way: to take the initiative a person needs to be confident that he or she will not be acting alone.
+Other selection mechanisms may nonetheless point to later equilibria among the many Nash equilibria available.
+Players need to know when to act and do so in a coordinated way: to take the initiative a person needs to be confident that he or she will not be acting alone as the switching decision is irreversible.
 This coordination risk may lead to later switching times.
 For this reason, we remain agnostic as to which Nash equilibrium is selected.